 Magnetic Awareness This character can roll five dice minus one die for each level of this talent against their IQ to determine the local magnetic field.(Useful for navigation.)
 Each level also reduces by one point the -4 DX spellcasting adjustment for carrying iron.
-Each level costs one skill point for heroes and two skill points for wizards.
+Each level costs one IQ point for heroes and two IQ points for wizards.

 Funerary Rites(T) Prerequisites: Priest talent.
 Adds one die to any attempt to use the residual life force of a corpse.
 (I.e. the DX roll for the Zombie or Revival spells, the IQ roll needed to rise as a ghost, ST roll to rise as a vampire, alchemy from the body parts, etc.) May be attempted up to five times for a single corpse.
 The cost for the first casting is two fatigue.
 This doubles for each subsequent attempt, succeed or fail.
 This casting roll is a contest between the caster's DX and the departed's IQ if the unfortunate was of a different or no faith.

 Staff to Familiar replaces Staff to Snake and requires at least mana level one.
 The staff's familiar form is the wizard's spirit animal as a living creature.
 (That most wizards have snakes tells you a lot about most wizards.
 Witches argue that if you're going to create an animal whose only job is sleeping then you might as well get a cat.)
 The ST of the Familiar is the wizard's mana rating, minus hits lost to damage and fatigue expended as mana.
 The size of the familiar will be its basic form at that ST level.
+DX is 12 and IQ is 7.
 For example a mana one wizard's familiar might be an ordinary sized rat and by the time he trains to 40 mana this would be a 4-hex rat.
-(ST 40, IQ 7, Bite 2d+3, tail sweep the same as a dragon's, fur stops one hit.
+(ST 40, DX 12, IQ 7, Bite 2d+3, tail sweep the same as a dragon's, fur stops one hit.
 Other stats as per an ordinary rat, except that it stomps men instead of the other way around.)
 In this animal form the familiar can regain lost mana as fatigue, a point for every 15 minutes of rest.
 As a result the familiar can contribute up to twice its ST (adjusted for wounds) up to a max of 25 ST/day in enchantment costs, replacing one apprentice.
 (You will need to feed it, but since you now have an excess apprentice you should be covered for at least one meal.)
-The familiar's IQ is 6 if the average animal of its kind is IQ 5 or less, otherwise IQ 7.
 The wizard can cast the equivalent of a Control Animal spell over his familiar at no ST cost simply by taking a concentrate action to win a contest of IQ against the familiar.
 (Reroll the contest every minute while under this control.
 When not controlled the familiar acts as an animal trained to its IQ level.)
 It reverts to staff form if the wizard commands it to by a contest of IQ against it or when it suffers sufficient fatigue or hits to lose consciousness.
 The familiar's physical attacks don't bypass armor, but it can use the staff's occult strikes.
 (Using its own fatigue/mana and requiring an attack action from the familiar until Staff IV.)
 The wizard will pick up the local dialect of the creature type as a bonus language within six months of learning this spell.
 What they can accomplish by talking to random rats, snakes, cats or whatever is up to the GM.
 Note only "common" animal forms can be taken as familiars so no Dragonets.